linhdt55/Tokaikizai-2/wp-content/plugins/points-and-rewards-for-woocommerce/readme.txt

 == WHAT PREMIUM VERSION OF WOOCOMMERCE POINTS AND REWARDS OFFERS ==

-**1) Allow Purchase Through Points Only** The Purchase through Points feature allows users to purchase items with just rewards and points.
+**1) Allow Purchase Through Points Only** The Purchase through Points feature allows users to purchase items with rewards and points
 **2) Assign Product Points** Merchants can assign reward points to the products as well as different categories using Points and Rewards for WooCommerce

 **3) Setup Multi-Level Membership** The admin can create multiple membership tiers and add the required number of WooCommerce rewards to join them